Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 ### Further Testing

 * The site was tested on a variety of devices from desktop to mobile to tablet.
-Other devices were simulated through Chrome devtools.
+Other devices were simulated through Chrome dev tools.
 * Lighthouse was used to test the 3 pages of this site.
     * No category was lower than 85 for any test run.
 * Browsers used to test include Chrome, Edge, Safari, and Samsung Internet.